MerosCrypto/Meros/docs/Protocol/Lattice.md

 Once a Send has been confirmed, the amount is subtracted from the sender's Account's balance.

+`Send` has a message length of 144 bytes; the 32 byte sender, the four byte nonce, the 32 byte output, the eight byte amount, the four byte proof, and the 64 byte Ed25519 signature.

 ### Receive

 Receive Entries have the following fields: